-There are currently 10 schools in Missouri that offer a total of 16 master’s in communication programs, eight of which are campus-based, and eight of which are offered online.
+There are currently 10 schools in Missouri that offer a total of 14 master’s in communication programs, eight of which are campus-based, and six of which are offered online.
 Students researching these programs will find a wide variety of specializations, including specializations in mass communication, strategic communication, interpersonal communication, health communication, and advertising and marketing.
 All the schools listed on this page are non-profit educational institutions that have been accredited by the Higher Learning Commission (HLC).

 Campus-Based Master’s in Communication Programs in Missouri